MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    `Project, GENERIC_READ`
    :::column-end:::
    :::column span="2":::
    Can view project-level information, including security information group membership and permissions.
-If you set this permission to **Deny** for a user, they aren't able to view the project or sign into the project.
+If you set this permission to **Deny** for a user, they can't view the project or sign in to the project.
    :::column-end:::
 :::row-end:::
 :::row:::